The Dead C

-The Dead C are a New Zealand based music and art trio made up of members Bruce Russell, Michael Morley and Robbie Yeats.
-Russell plays electric guitar, Morley sings and plays electric guitar or laptop, and Yeats plays drums.
-They have been called one of the most interesting bands in the world by Thurston Moore, and have been cited as influences by Bardo Pond, Flying Saucer Attack, Labradford, and Pavement.
+The Dead C are a New Zealand music and art trio consisting of members Bruce Russell, Michael Morley and Robbie Yeats, formed in Dunedin.
+Russell is a co-lead guitarist, Morley sings and plays guitar or laptop, and Yeats is a drummer.
+They have been variously praised and cited as an influence by indie musicians such as Thurston Moore and Pavement, as well as the post-rock acts Bardo Pond, Flying Saucer Attack and Labradford.

 Overview

-Formed in Dunedin in 1987, the group is known for its lo-fi guitar soundscapes and improvisational take on rock music.
-Their first Auckland show was in 1989 at Russell Crowe's Venue, by which point they had already released two albums on Flying Nun, who Russell had been doing copywriting work for.
+The Dead C formed in Dunedin in 1987, following Morley's previous musical project Wreck Small Speakers on Expensive Stereos.
+Their first Auckland show was in 1989, by which point they had already released two albums on Flying Nun who Russell had been doing copywriting work for.
 They became known internationally through their releases on the Philadelphia record label Siltbreeze, especially the 1992 double LP Harsh 70s Reality.
-Early, pre-Siltbreeze albums such as Eusa Kills and DR503 found the group still drifting between song-based work and the experimental free rock found in later albums including The White House and Tusk.
-Recent albums have seen the group add electronics and samples, yet still maintaining their origins in trademark hazy guitar chaos.
-Their records are typically all improvised, and not recorded in a standard professional music studio.
+Their records are typically composed of improvised material, and are not recorded in a standard professional music studio; for instance, their 2000 self-titled album was largely recorded with a digital camcorder.